David Bryant Law

 David has handled cases across the state and litigated in more than half of Kentucky’s 120 counties.
-In Louisville, David obtained a $1.9 million dollar verdict on behalf of a truck driver who was injured in a loading accident.
+David recently obtained a $1.9 million dollar verdict on behalf of a truck driver who was injured in a loading accident.
 He has also been instrumental in developing a number of class action lawsuits in Kentucky and across the country.

 In 2017, David was invited to become a Fellow of the Litigation Counsel of America, The Trial Lawyer Honorary Society.
 Membership is limited to 3,500 Fellows, representing less than one-half of one percent of American lawyers.